natario1/CameraView/docs/_posts/2018-12-20-v1-migration-guide.md

 - `onVideoTaken()` now returns a `VideoResult`.
 Use `result.getFile()` to access the video file.
   The result class includes rich information about the video (or video snapshot) that was taken.

-## Experimental mode
+### Experimental mode
 The v2 version introduces a `cameraExperimental` XML flag that you can use to enable experimental features.
 Might be used in the future to speed up development.

-## Other improvements
+### Other improvements & changes
 - Added `@Nullable` and `@NonNull` annotations pretty much everywhere.
 This might **break** your Kotlin build.
 - Added `setGridColor()` and `cameraGridColor` to control the grid color
 - Default `Facing` value is not `BACK` anymore but rather a value that guarantees that you have cameras (if possible).
   If device has no `BACK` cameras, defaults to `FRONT`.
+- Removed `ExtraProperties` as it was useless.

+TODO: opencollective?
+TODO: improve the focus marker drawing, move out of XML (accept a drawable?)
 TODO: do we want getPreviewSize() / setPreviewSize() ? probably not the getter.
-TODO: opencollective
-TODO: document cameraGridColor
-TODO: document setVideoBitRate
-TODO: document setAudioBitRate
-TODO: document takeVideoSnapshot
-TODO: document that takePictureSnaphot works while taking videos, if GL_SURFACE
-TODO: document the camera previews
-TODO: new docs?